Missouri Traffic Ticket Attorney

 Basic Speeding Law

-As in other states, Missouri’s basic speeding law requires that you drive “at a rate of speed so as not to endanger the property of another or the life or limb of any person.”
+Missouri’s general speeding law requires that all drivers drive “at a rate of speed s as not to endanger the property of another or the life or limb of any person.”

-Unsafe driving may also result in a careless and imprudent driving conviction, which is a Class B misdemeanor that carries a penalty of up to six months in jail or $1,000 in fines.
+Weaving through bumper-to-bumper at 60 miles an hour (even if that’s the limit) isn’t likely to be very safe.
+Unsafe driving could result in a ticket for careless and imprudent driving, which is a Class B misdemeanor and could land you up to six months in jail or $1,000 in fines.

 Absolute Speed Limits